B1naryVision/apex-mocks-snippets/README.md

 ## Snippets

-Where there are blanks - the snippet will default the cursor to populate If there are multiple gaps, after populating the first empty, pressing tab will take the cursor to the next slot.
+Where there are blanks - the snippet will default the cursor to populate the blank.
+If there are multiple blanks, after populating the first one, pressing tab will take the cursor to the next slot.

 ![Apex Mocks Example](apex-mocks-example.gif)